Botafogo FR

-Botafogo de Futebol e Regatas ([bɔtaˈfoɡu dʒi futʃiˈbɔw i ʁeˈɡatɐs]; Botafogo Football and Rowing), also known as Botafogo, is a Brazilian sports club based in the bairro (neighborhood) of Botafogo, in the city of Rio de Janeiro.
-Although they compete in a number of different sports, Botafogo is mostly known for its association football team.
+Botafogo de Futebol e Regatas ([bɔtaˈfoɡu dʒi futʃiˈbɔw i ʁeˈɡatɐs]; Botafogo Football and Rowing) is a Brazilian football club based in the neighborhood of Botafogo, in the city of Rio de Janeiro.
+Although it competes in a number of different sports, Botafogo is mostly known for its association football team.
 It plays in the Campeonato Brasileiro Série A, the top tier of the Brazilian football league system, and in the state of Rio de Janeiro's premier state league.

+The club is among Brazil's "Big 12 Clubs" having won the Brazilian Championship three times (1968, 1995, 2024), the Copa Libertadores in 2024, and the Copa CONMEBOL in 1993.
+In addition, the Botafogo de Futebol e Regatas has some of Brazilian football's most notable records, including most unbeaten matches: 52 games between 1977 and 1978; the most unbeaten matches in the Brazilian Championship: 42, also between 1977 and 1978; and the most players called up to the Brazilian national team in World Cups.
+The club holds the record for the greatest victory ever recorded in Brazilian football: 24–0 against Sport Club Mangueira in 1909.

 In 2000, Botafogo finished 12th in a vote by subscribers of FIFA Magazine for the FIFA Club of the Century.

-In addition, the club has some of Brazilian football's most notable records, as the most unbeaten matches: 52 games between 1977 and 1978; the most unbeaten matches record in the Brazilian Championship games: 42, also between 1977 and 1978; the most player participations in total matches of the Brazil national football team (considering official and unofficial games): 1,094 participations and the most players assigned to the Brazil national team for World Cup.
-The club holds the record for the greatest victory ever recorded in Brazilian football: 24–0 against Sport Club Mangueira in 1909.
+In 2024, Botafogo was ranked 5th in the world in the IFFHS Men's Club World Ranking, making it the highest-ranked club from South America.

+In 2025, the club qualified for the FIFA Club World Cup and pulled off a major upset by defeating European champions Paris Saint-Germain 1–0 in the group stage, advancing to the knockout rounds.

+Botafogo was also named as one of five finalists for the 2025 Ballon d’Or Men’s Club of the Year award, being the only non-European club in the category.

 History

 Formation and merger

-On July 1, 1894, Club de Regatas Botafogo was founded.
+On 1 July 1894, the Club de Regatas Botafogo was founded in Rio de Janeiro as a rowing club.

 On 12 August 1904, another club was founded in the neighborhood: the Electro Club, the name first given to the Botafogo Football Club.
-The idea came during an algebra lesson at Alfredo Gomes College, when Flávio Ramos wrote to his friend Emmanuel Sodré: "Itamar has a football club in Martins Ferreira Street.
-Let's establish another one, in Largo dos Leões, what do you think?
-We can speak to the Wernecks, to Arthur César, Vicente and Jacques".
+The idea came during an algebra lesson at Alfredo Gomes College.
 The Electro Club was founded, but its name did not last.
-After a suggestion from Dona Chiquitota, Flávio's grandmother, the club finally became the Botafogo Football Club, on September 18 of the same year.
-The colors were black and white like those of Juventus FC, the team of Itamar Tavares, one of the club's founders.
+After a suggestion from Dona Chiquitota, Flávio's grandmother, the club finally became the Botafogo Football Club, on its 18 September.
+The colors were black and white like those of Juventus FC, (who took the colours from Notts County F.C., the oldest team in the world.) the team of Itamar Tavares, one of the club's founders.
 Its badge was drawn by Basílio Vianna Jr., in Swiss style with the BFC monogram.
 The Botafogo Football Club would soon become one of the strongest football teams in Rio de Janeiro, winning the championships of 1907, 1910, 1912 and more.